apollographql/apollo/docs/source/guides/testing-react-components.md

 });
 ```

 Here, you can see the `await wait(0)` line.
-This is a util function from a npm package called `waait`.This artificially adds a delay until the next tick, and allows time for that promise returned from `MockedProvider` to resolve.
-After that promise resolves, we can check the component to make sure it displays the correct information (in this case, "Buck is a poodle").
+This is a utility function from the [`waait`](https://npm.im/waait) npm package.
+It delays until the next "tick" of the event loop, and allows time for that `Promise` returned from `MockedProvider` to be fulfilled.
+After that `Promise` resolves (or rejects), the component can be checked to ensure it displays the correct information — in this case, "Buck is a poodle".

-In some cases with complex UI, heavy calculations, or delays added into the render logic of a component, the `wait(0)` will not be long enough.
-In these cases, you could either increase the wait time or use a package like [wait-for-expect](https://github.com/TheBrainFamily/wait-for-expect) to wait until the render has happened.
-The risk of using a package like this everywhere by default is that _every_ test could take up to 5 seconds (or longer if you have increased the default timeout) to execute.
+For more complex UI with heavy calculations, or delays added into its render logic, the `wait(0)` will not be long enough.
+In these cases, you could either increase the wait time or use a package like [`wait-for-expect`](https://npm.im/wait-for-expect) to delay until the render has happened.
+The risk of using a package like this everywhere by default is that _every_ test could take up to five seconds to execute (or longer if the default timeout has been increased).

 ## Testing error states

-Error states are one of the most important states to test, since they can make or break the experience a user has when interacting with the app.
+Since they can make or break the experience a user has when interacting with the app, error states are one of the most important states to test, but are often less tested in development.

-Error states are also tested less in development.
 Since most developers would follow the "happy path" and not encounter these states as often, it's almost _more_ important to test these states to prevent accidental regressions.

-To simulate a GraphQL error, all you have to do is pass an `error` to your mock instead of (or in addition to) the `result`.
+To simulate a GraphQL error, an `error` property can be included on the mock, in place of or in addition to the `result`.

 ```js
 it('should show error UI', async () => {